Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

 \begin{proof} We denote the sequence of transformations by

 where $\mathcal{R}_s^t$ (respectively $\mathcal{L}_s^t$) is a normal transformation (respectively a reversed transformation) along a rectangle, and we apply transformations from left to right.
-For a reversed transformation $\mathcal{L}$ along a rectangle $R$ from a lattice polytope $P_1$ to a lattice polytope $P_2$, we denote by $\mathcal{\bar{L}}$ the normal transformation along $R$ from $P_2$ to $P_1$.
+For a reversed transformation $\mathcal{L}$ along a rectangle $R$ from a lattice diagram $P_1$ to a lattice diagram $P_2$, we denote by $\mathcal{\bar{L}}$ the normal transformation along $R$ from $P_2$ to $P_1$.
 Then, the sequence of transformations